BladeCKG/fastapi_hero_app_complete/ReadMe.md

 ---

 ### Additional Notes
-- **Prometheus Metrics**: Monitor metrics with the `cnpg_` prefix.
+- **Prometheus Metrics**: Metrics with the `cnpg_` prefix provide insights into PostgreSQL cluster health.
-- **Port Mapping**: Ports exposed for local access via `kind-config.yaml`.
+- **Port Mapping**: Ports exposed for local access are defined in `kubernetes/kind-config.yaml`.

 ### Conclusion
-This setup demonstrates deploying and managing a monitored FastAPI application and PostgreSQL backend in a local Kubernetes cluster for testing and development purposes.
+This guide details the deployment of a FastAPI application backed by PostgreSQL with Prometheus monitoring in a Kubernetes cluster.
+The setup is optimized for local development and testing using Kind.